bjerrep/twitse/doc/TLDR.md

 Remember to run 'systemctl enable <service>' if twitse should run at boot.

-Use 'journalctl -f' to run a tail to see the console output once the client or server is running as a service.
+To run a tail on the stdout log messages sent from e.g. the server when running as a service use

+    journalctl -f | grep "server\["

 ## generating a plot